Dental Fillings Baltimore, MD

 Dental Fillings at Cosmetic & Advanced Dentistry

-Dental fillings are placed after your dentist in Baltimore, MD removes the tooth decay, but they can also be used to repair tooth damage such as chips or cracks.
+Dental fillings are placed after your dentist in Baltimore, MD, removes tooth decay but can also repair tooth damage such as chips or cracks.

 Good oral hygiene and routine dental care are the keys to minimizing your risk of needing a filling to treat decay and can provide the foundation for lifelong dental health.